 Eyewitness reports from Idlib suggest severe humanitarian suffering and desperation.
 While the ceasefire in hostilities in early March brought a short-term reprieve for the millions of civilians caught in the Idlib conflict, Islamic Relief fears it won’t ease the humanitarian situation for the people on the ground.

-While Islamic Relief has long tried to provide mental health and psychosocial support, the devastation has forced operations to shift to provision of basic supplies such as food, water and shelter.
+While Islamic Relief has long tried to provide mental health and psychosocial support, the devastation has forced operations to shift to the provision of basic supplies such as food, water, and shelter.